loypuur/login-screen/README.md

 ## 🧑‍💻 Autor | Author

-Feito com por Loypuur
+Feito com por Gabriely Barreto

-Made with by Loypuur
+Made with by Gabriely Barreto

 ## 📄 Licença | License